josuttis/cppmodules/README.md

     cl /std:c++latest /Femodall.exe /TP /c modall_test.cpp
     cl /std:c++latest /Femodall.exe modall_part.obj modall_ifpart.obj modall_if.obj modall_impl.obj modall_test.obj

-Note that the order of the files matters; the script will not sort that out for you.
-(Files that import modules need the pre-compiled module code, which is compiler-specific, and circular imports are not possible).
+> **Note:** the order of the files matters; the script will not sort that out for you.
+Files that import modules need the pre-compiled module code, which is compiler-specific, and circular imports are not possible.

 As you can see, the script passes all options to both the compile and the link command (passing link options such as `/Femodall.exe` to the compile command is not necessary but also doesn't hurt).
 That might not work with all options.
 `/c` (compile only) is handled by the script to not start the linker.

-For simple tests with C++20 modules the script should works fine.
+For simple tests with C++20 modules the script should work fine.
 Let us hope that Microsoft soon adds corresponding flexibility to deal with module files themselves.

 I have opened bug reports for that: